New Zealand local government and human rights: Local government in New Zealand

 The purposes and functions of local government in New Zealand are provided for in a number of statutes.
 The key statute is the LGA.
 It states the purpose of local government as being to enable democratic local decision-making and action by, and on behalf of, communities.
 It requires local authorities to act in an open, transparent and democratically accountable manner.

 Participation in local government

 Article 25 of the International Covenant on Civil and Political Rights (ICCPR) outlines the democratic rights of citizens, which include rights to take part in the conduct of public affairs and to vote and be elected at periodic elections.
 The electoral rights of New Zealand citizens are further outlined in section 12 of NZBORA.
 However, these rights only relate to parliamentary elections.

-New Zealand citizens have a right to participate in the conduct of local government in two direct ways: by voting in triennial elections, or standing for election to a local body.
+New Zealand citizens have the right to participate in the conduct of local government in two direct ways: by voting in triennial elections, or standing for election to a local body.
 There are also opportunities provided under the LGA for citizens to indirectly exercise democratic rights.